MercersKitchen/Music-Player-github.io/README.md

 - Exemplars: what my purpose is in a lesson

 1. Hello World ... a time honoured tradition in static mode .
-BoilerPlate ... a basic program template in dynamic mode .
+BoilerPlate ... a basic program template in dynamic mode, introducing comments, psuedocode, and AI completion .
+DIV ... introducing geometries, rect(), debugger, parameters, ratios (paperfolding fractions, percents, etc.)
+.
+DIV_Start ... typing for debugger & compiler runtime error control (sometimes on purpose for completion emphasis)
 ---